 In basic literacy training, the authorized ABC with a catechisme served both as a literacy technology and as the script for the ritual of confirmation, in which children were thought to receive moral and mental power from the Holy Spirit.
 In St. Paul's Grammar School, the boy Jesus was the guiding star of students seeking to develop rhetorical and sapiential copia.
 At Cambridge, puritan intellectuals adapted Ramist principles to train up a new generation of godly preachers.
 And in the "art of hearing" literature of the early seventeenth century, adults who had long finished school were instructed in how to hear and receive Sunday sermons.

-My dissertation will have relevance for those looking to understand the impact of rhetorical education on the poets of this period--Shakespeare, Milton, Herbert, Donne, Marlowe, and many more--as well as their audiences.
+My project will have relevance for those looking to understand the impact of rhetorical education on the poets of this period--Shakespeare, Milton, Herbert, Donne, Marlowe, and many more--as well as their audiences.
 It will also contribute to scholarship in the history of rhetoric, which is freshly discovering the importance of religion in the rhetorical cultures that have obtained in the past and that are affecting our lives in the present.